-- 1. directed at another student or students; - 2. occurs in a school setting; - 3. is severe, persistent or pervasive; and - 4. has the effect of doing any of the following: - a. substantially interfering with a student's education; - b. creating a threatening environment; or - c. substantially disrupting the orderly operation of the school.
+- 1. directed at another student or students: - 2. occurs in a school setting: - 3. is severe, persistent or pervasive; and - 4. has the effect of doing any of the following: - a. substantially interfering with a student's education; - creating a threatening environment: or b. - C substantially disrupting the orderly operation of the school.